lqc/thinkcspy/source/pygame.rst

 already have it installed (i.e. ``import pygame`` fails), download and install a suitable version from http://pygame.org/download.shtml.
 These notes are based on PyGame 1.9.1, the most recent version at the time of writing.

-PyGame comes with a substantial set of tutorials and examples, so there is ample opportunity to stretch yourself on the code.
+PyGame comes with a substantial set of tutorials, examples, and help, so there is ample opportunity to stretch yourself on the code.
+You may need to look around a bit to find these resources, though: if you've installed PyGame on a Windows machine, for example, they'll end up in a folder like *C:\\Python31\\Lib\\site-packages\\pygame\\* where you will find directories for *docs* and *examples*.

 The game loop
 -------------

-The structure of these games always follows this pattern:
+The structure of the games we'll consider always follows this fixed pattern:

 .. image:: illustrations/pygame_structure.png

 In every game, in the *setup* section we'll create a window, load and prepare some content, and then enter the **game loop**.
+The game loop continuously does four main things:

+* it **polls** for events --- i.e. asks the system whether events have occurred --- and responds appropriately,
-The game loop always polls for events, updates whatever data structures it must, and then draws the current state of the game.
+* it updates whatever internal data structures or objects need changing,
+* it draws the current state of the game into a (non-visible) surface,
+* it puts the just-drawn surface on display.

 .. sourcecode:: python
     :linenos:

     import pygame